srirangav/random/README.txt

 README
 ------

-random v0.2.3
+random v0.2.4
 By Sriranga Veeraraghavan <ranga@calalum.org>

-random is a simple command line program for generating random integer. random relies on arc4random(3).
+random is a simple command line program for generating random integer. random relies on arc4random(3), if available, or random(3).

 Usage: